danitrod/idgen/README.md

 **keyclip** is a simple menu bar tool that adds a unique identifier to your clipboard with a single keypress.

+## Usage

 Press `Cmd+Shift+K` anywhere to instantly copy a UUID to your clipboard.

+You can use the menu bar icon to change your preferred hotkey.
+Simply click `Reset hotkey...`, and press your preferred combination of keys.
+The app will remember your choice.

 ## Installation